delorenj/schlog/README.md

 # kautolog

-Auto-log **everything you see** in every terminal tab on Kali/Linux using `script(1)` — prompt, commands, output, ANSI colors, and ncurses apps — with optional timing/replay, tmux per-pane logs, logrotate, and rclone cloud sync.
+Auto-log **everything you see** in every terminal tab on Kali/Linux using `script(1)`.
+Captures prompt, commands, output, ANSI colors, and ncurses apps with optional timing/replay, tmux per-pane logs, logrotate, and rclone cloud sync.

 **v1.1.0**: Installs into **both** `~/.bashrc` and `~/.zshrc` by default (so it works on Kali's Zsh and Bash).